 How to Weave Straight Edges Like a Pro

 I often get students who are frustrated by this, and even though I cover it in my beginning weaving video class, I decided to publish a public tutorial as well.
+The secret is 3 words: BUBBLE, STRUM and BEAT.
 Do you have issues keeping your weaving sides straight?
 Do you find that the sides of your weavings keep pulling in?

 I get these questions from fellow weavers all the time and I have found that everyone, no matter what your skill level, struggles with this problem from time to time.
 I have found that when most people start out weaving, they pull the weft thread through too tight than previous rows.
 Doing this tends to pull on the warp threads on the ends of your weavings and pulls your rows which makes your sides not straight.
 I have been weaving for awhile, but I still have to stay conscious about how much tension I have when I weave.